shadden/shadden.github.io/08-history-of-Nbody-simulations.markdown

 ![nbodyMoores]

 Data on exoplanet discoveries taken from the [Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu).
 Data on CPU clock rates from [Karl Rupp's blog](https://www.karlrupp.net/2018/02/42-years-of-microprocessor-trend-data/).
+Simulation efficiencies have are based on reported integration details and multiplied by (88 d./*P_min*)(*N*/8)^2 where *P_min* is the minumum orbital period among bodies included, Mercury's orbital period is 88 days, and *N* is the number of bodies.
+In this way, I have attempted to account for variations between simulations in the bodies included (e.g., outer versus full solar system).